 The HLS JD Student Budget is designed to accommodate a moderate style of living.
-In 2014-15, the 9-month (Sept – May) budget for Room/Board/Personal is approximately $2,302/month.
+For 2016-17, the 9-month (Sept – May) budget for Room/Board/Personal expenses is approximately $2,470/month.
 (Please note that the 9-month academic year in this calculation does not include the 3-month summer working period.)
-For most of our students, living within this budget normally means living in one of the more economical HLS dorms, or finding a roommate situation where rent and housing expenses are shared with at least one other person
+For most of our students, living within this budget normally means living in one of the more economical HLS dorms, or finding a roommate situation where rent and housing expenses are shared with at least one other person.

 In general, HLS students find that housing takes up the single largest part of their living budget.
-As a very general rule, we recommend that students plan to commit about 50% of their budget to housing.
+As a very general rule, we recommend that students plan to commit about 50% of their living expense budget to housing.
 In a recent budget survey, this was the average amount spent by HLS student respondents.
-Students should be leery of committing more than 60% of their personal expense budgets to housing costs, especially if they do not have access to any other resources except their student budgets
+Students should be wary of committing more than 60% of their personal expense budgets to housing costs, especially if they do not have access to any other resources except the student budget.

-To break it down a bit further, a student that spends more than 60% of the Room/Board/Personal allowances budget on housing has about $31/day remaining to cover all other living expenses.
-While this may sound manageable, some students do not realize until it is too late that they have about $31/day to cover not only food and outside utilities (internet, cell phone, data plan, etc.), but laundry, professional clothes/wardrobe, any personal loan or credit card payments, entertainment, automobile maintenance, personal costs, start up costs to establish a new household (furniture, appliances, etc.) or other household costs, and anything else not expressly covered by rent payments.
+To break it down a bit further, a student who spends 60% of the Room/Board/Personal allowances budget on housing has about $32/day remaining to cover all other living expenses.
+This $32/day must cover not only food and outside utilities (internet, cell phone, data plan, etc.), but laundry, wardrobe, entertainment, personal costs, start up costs to establish a new household (security deposit, furniture, appliances, etc.) or other household costs, local travel expenses (public transit and/or automobile expenses), enrollment in the University Dental Blue plan (which is optional), any personal loan or credit card payments, and anything else not expressly covered by rent payments.

 On-Campus housing offers several conveniences: proximity, fully-furnished dorm rooms, rent inclusive of utility bills, and no deposit/broker’s fees.
 The two types of on-campus housing are: